 The board meets at least once every quarter.
 Additional meetings are convened to consider specific business issues that may arise between scheduled meetings.
-During the year under review, an additional board meeting was convened to consider specific business.
-Further details of the board and committee attendances can be found in the leadership report on page 15.
+During the year under review, two additional board meetings were convened to consider specific business.
+Further details of the board and committee attendances can be found in the leadership report on page 34.